Instability of the halocline at the North Pole

 Having established our model framework for the region of the Arctic Ocean around the North Pole, we now proceed to briefly set forth the governing equations.
 Away from the boundary layers, friction and viscous effects are negligible, allowing the fluid to be treated as ideal \citep{Maslowe, 13}.
-Consequently, the momentum equations governing the fluid motion take the form of the Euler equations, and, as the region of the flow we are considering is relatively small, we can adopt an $f$-plane approximation, with the axis $\mathbf{e}_x$ aligned with the Transpolar Drift Current and the axis $\mathbf{e}_y$ perpendicular to it (see Fig. \ref{Basis NorthPole}).
+Consequently, the momentum equations governing the fluid motion take the form of the Euler equations, and, due to the small variations of the Coriolis parameter in high-latitude regions (note that $\sin90^\circ=1$ and that $\sin80^\circ\approx0.985$), together with the Earth’s oblate, pole-flattened geometry, we can adopt an $f$-plane approximation for the study of flows in regions centred at the North Pole and that extend southward to $80^\circ$ N. In our setting, the $\mathbf{e}_x$ axis is aligned with the Transpolar Drift Current and the axis $\mathbf{e}_y$ is perpendicular to it (see Fig. \ref{Basis NorthPole}).
 The $\mathbf{e}_z$-axis, as usual, points upward.
 It is worth noting that such $f$-plane approximation is not built starting from the governing equations in the classical spherical coordinates, but in the ``rotated" spherical coordinate system developed in \citep{14} suitable for the North Pole (where the classical spherical coordinates fail).
 We refer to \citep{mio} for a more in-detail exposition of the governing equations (see also \citep{mioGoverning} for an in-depth derivation of the governing equation in this new rotated coordinate system).\\

 Therefore, the Euler equations in the $f$-plane approximation read as